voxel51/fiftyone/docs/source/integrations/huggingface.rst

   For example, for this `sheep dataset <https://huggingface.co/datasets/keremberke/aerial-sheep-object-detection>`_ rather than using the `repo_id` `keremberke/aerial-sheep-object-detection`, you can specify `name="sheep-detection"`.
+- `subsets` (str or list): The subset or subsets of the Hugging Face dataset that are *compatible* with this config, and are *available* to be loaded.
+In Hugging Face, the "dataset" in a repo can contain multiple "subsets", which may or may not have the same schema.
+Take the `Street View House Numbers <https://huggingface.co/datasets/svhn>`_ dataset for example.
+This dataset has two subsets: `"cropped_digits"` and `"full_numbers"`.
+  The `cropped_digits` subset contains classification labels, while the `full_numbers` subset contains detection labels.
+A single config would not be able to specify the schema for both subsets, so you can specify the subset you want to load (or if you are the dataset author, which subset you want to *allow* people to load in this way) with the `subsets` field.
+For example, to load the `cropped_digits` subset of the SVHN dataset, you can pass `subsets="cropped_digits"`.
+Note that this is not a required field, and by default all subsets are loaded.
+Also note that subsets are distinct from splits in the dataset, which are handled by the `splits` field (see below).
+- `splits` (str or list): The split or splits of the Hugging Face dataset that are *compatible* with this config, and are *available* to be loaded.
+As is standard for machine learning, many datasets are split into training, validation, and test sets.
+The specific names of these splits may vary from dataset to dataset, but :func:`load_from_hub() <fiftyone.utils.huggingface.load_from_hub>` identifies the names of all splits and by default, will assume that all of these splits are to be loaded.
+If you only want to load a specific split or splits, you can specify them with the `splits` field.
+For example, to load the training split of the `CIFAR10 <https://huggingface.co/datasets/cifar10>`_ dataset, you can pass `splits="train"`.
+If you want to load multiple splits, you can pass them as a list, e.g., `splits=["train", "test"]`.
+Note that this is not a required field, and by default all splits are loaded.

 **Media field specification**: